mongodb/docs-realm/source/includes/custom-data-may-be-stale.rst

-.. admonition:: Custom Data May Be Stale
+.. warning:: Custom Data May Be Stale
-   :class: warning

    {+backend+} does not dynamically update a user's custom data if the underlying document changes.
 Instead, {+backend+} fetches a new copy